-1.12.13.
-The final capital maintenance allowance of the Regulator is £74.7m per annum, some £9.3m less than that proposed by NI Water.
-It is the opinion of the Utility Regulator that the NI Water proposed efficiency targets are insufficiently challenging and do not properly account for the transfer of PPP assets.
-The Utility Regulator has therefore proposed a level of base maintenance costs which it considers to be reasonable in order to maintain services, yet sufficiently challenging while leaving some scope for outperformance.
+7.1.13.
+The final capital maintenance allowance of the Regulator is £83.63m per annum, some £7.33m per annum less than that proposed by NI Water.
+The Utility Regulator has proposed a level of base maintenance costs which it considers to be reasonable in order to maintain services, yet sufficiently challenging while leaving some scope for out-performance.